 Effective Disinfecting with SafeSpace

 It’s a simple fact: Surfaces like tabletops, door knobs, bus seats, workout equipment, and steering wheels are likely to be harboring germs.
 While you can do your best to limit contact, making it through the day without touching anything is impractical.
-Fortunately, there’s SafeSpace Instant Hand Sanitizer.
-With an alcohol-free formula that’s safe for people of all ages to use, this powerful, germ-fighting sanitizer is 99 percent effective, so it can eradicate the germs you pick up during your day before they cause illness.
+Fortunately, there’s SafeSpace Hand Sanitizer.
+This powerful germ-fighting sanitizer is 99 percent effective, so it can eradicate the germs you pick up during your day before they cause illness.
 Although it’s unquestionably tough on germs, it’s easy on your skin thanks to skin-soothing emollients, so you can use it as necessary without worrying about damaging your hands.
 And would you like to eliminate germs in your home or business?
-SafeSpace also offers a Disinfectant Germ Fogger that makes thoroughly disinfecting and deodorizing a space as easy as pushing a button.
-It can kill 99 percent of the germs responsible for colds, flu, staph, and MRSA by generating 6,000 cubic feet of disinfectant and deodorizing fog.
+SafeSpace also offers a Disinfectant and Deodorizing Mist that makes thoroughly disinfecting and deodorizing a space as easy as squeezing a handle.
+It can kill 99 percent of the germs responsible for Covid-19, colds, flu, staph, and MRSA by generating 1,200 square feet of Disinfectant and Deodorizing Mist.

 IMPORTANT NOTICE REGARDING GERM FOGGERS: